mliew21396/remote-work-u3/week-9/2-JavaScript/jquery/README.md

 ## Summary
 jQuery is a feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 In this challenge you will write some basic jQuery to modify a simple web page.

-You may want to take a look at Codecademy's [JQuery Course](http://www.codecademy.com/en/tracks/jQuery) before tackling this challenge.
+You may want to take a look at Codecademy's [JQuery Course](http://www.codecademy.com/tracks/jQuery) before tackling this challenge.

 ## Releases

-## Release 0: Link the image
+## Release 0: Fix the image
 The image isn't loading!
-You'll want to fix the image link so you can actually see the dbc_logo.png.
+You'll want to fix the image link so you can actually view the `dbc_logo.png` image.

 ## Release 1: Link your code
 This challenge directory contains two files, `jquery_example.html` and `jquery_example.js`.
 Open both of these in Sublime for editing, and then open the `jquery_example.html` file in a Chrome Browser for viewing.
 You should see a very simple web page.
 If you open the Chrome DevTools Console tab (right click on the page and choose Inspect Element) you should see an error that looks like: